echobind-retired/ember-writer/README.md

 Syntax highlighting is provided by highlightjs.
 Add theme styles to your app (see the dummy app for an example).

 ## Customizing templates
-To customize article templates, generate a template of the same name in your application.
-Note: this addon is currently under heavy development, so expect the template structure to change.
+~~To customize article templates, generate a template of the same name in your application.
+Note: this addon is currently under heavy development, so expect the template structure to change.~~

+**This is currently pending (tracked in [#30](https://github.com/echobind/ember-writer/issues/30)), and is a major blocker for releasing this addon.**

 ## License